 A Franco-Flemish double-manual harpsichord, originally a 'transposing' harpsichord made in Antwerp in 1617 by an unknown maker.
 It was given a bass ravalement in Paris sometime between 1742 and 1750.
-Then, in 1750, it received a major alteration when it was given a bass ravalement and a peau de buffle register by François Étienne Blanchet.
-At this date is was also lavishly decorated by Christophe Huet and by an exceptional artist working in the style of François Boucher, court painter to Louis XV.
-Later is was given a treble ravalement and a genouillère in 1786 by Jacques Barberini and Nicolas Hoffmann.
+Then it received a major alteration when it was lavishly decorated and given a bass ravalement in 1750 by François Étienne Blanchet, in Paris.
+Later is was given a treble ravalement in 1786 by Jacques Barberini and Nicolas Hoffman, also in Paris.

 Click on the images and links below and at the bottom of this page to see